 - A wind chime in the doorway or passage between a kitchen and bathroom, or a front door aligned with the back door, interferes with an energy drain and prevents your good luck from rushing or flushing away.

-- Never hang a wind chime directly overhead in a work area, dining table, seating area or bed.
-That energy overhead is unhealthy and could cause mental confusion, illness or headaches.
+- Never hang a wind chime directly overhead in a work area, dining table, seating area, or bed.
+That energy overhead is unhealthy and could cause mental confusion, illness, or headaches.

 - Use a wind chime to blast apart the sticky energy of a clutter-catcher -- a place where clutter always accumulates.
 This breaks the hold of the clutter and makes it easier to keep the area clean.

-How to Hang the Chimes
+How to Hang the Chimes for Feng Shui

 Regardless of the design of the cap and sail, whatever the color of the rods and strings, take care how you hang the chimes.
 Always hang them from the attached or enclosed O ring or hook.
 If you add chain or string to the O ring in order to hang chimes lower, you upset the balance.
 That destabilizes the chime and makes it wobbly and jangly.